3. Fetching with useEffect

 ## Key Concepts

-* **Side effect** — Anything that happens outside of React such sending a `fetch` request, starting an animation, or setting up a server connection.
+* **Side effect** — Anything that happens outside of React such as sending a `fetch` request, starting an animation, or setting up a server connection.

 * Side effects can be triggered by user events like submitting a form or clicking a button.